Features

 With Puppeteer, you can control a headless (or headful) browser through the Devtools protocol.
 Compared to Selenium, this might be faster when running automated tests.

-Please see the documentation below on how to run Puppeteer tests on Chrome and Microsoft Edge browsers in the TestingBot cloud.
+Please see the documentation below on how to run Puppeteer tests on Chrome, Microsoft Edge and Firefox browsers in the TestingBot cloud.

 Installing Puppeteer